eurekaclinical/cas-mock/README.md

 # Mock Eureka!
 Clinical Central Authentication Service
-Mock CAS server for system tests of Eureka!
-Clinical components
+Atlanta Clinical and Translational Science Institute, Emory University, Atlanta, GA

 ## Version history
 ### Version 1.0
 Initial release.
 Supports all features of CAS that Eureka!
 Clinical uses.

 ## What does it do?
+It provides a mock CAS server for system tests of Eureka!
+Clinical components.
 It responds to the following [CAS protocol version 2](https://apereo.github.io/cas/5.0.x/protocol/CAS-Protocol.html) URLs:
 * `/login` (it auto authenticates the user as the `superuser`)
 * `/logout`
 * `/serviceValidate`